Pride event puts focus on love and acceptance

 “If you're unsure that you have support or are anxious about who you are, there are those who will love and support you, regardless,” Pierce said.

-Rollie Hallen said he took part in Sunday's walk to show support for his friends and family.
+Rollie Hallen said he took part in the walk to show support for his friends and family.

 “I believe Jesus was about unifying every person on the planet for the common good,” Hallen said.
 “Until we accept that, we'll miss out.”